agranlund/raven/README.md

 ## This is not a consumer product.
+I have no formal EE training or education and learn as I go.

-This computer was designed as a one-off creation for myself, for learning and as a platform for low-level tinkering.
+This computer was designed as a one-off creation for myself, for fun and learning and as a platform for low-level tinkering.
 Things like cost-reduction or other factors that might be important for a product was never high on the priority.

 Hardware and software sources are provided as-is and for free but comes with no guarantees or promise of support.

-The computer works for me and runs EmuTOS + FreeMiNT but if you decide to build or buy this board I very much recommend coming in with a DIY mindset.
+The computer works for me and runs EmuTOS, FreeMiNT and MagiC but if you decide to build or buy this board I very much recommend coming in with a DIY mindset.
 It's early days still and waiting on drivers or fixes made by others could very well have you waiting indefinitely.
 If you are into hardware tinkering or low-level programming then this board could potentially provide a bunch of fun.

 Knowledge and tools to perform hardware-level debugging and/or very low level software debugging is highly recommended.

 It is easy to make misstakes during assembly and such skills can be vital for finding those.
-There is also always the risk that something out-of-the-box isn't quite right for your particular set of components - this board happening to working for me doesn't necessarily guarantee being production ready and working for all.
+There is also always the risk that something out-of-the-box isn't quite right for your particular set of components - this board happening to working for me doesn't necessarily guarantee being production ready and working for everyone.

 ## Specifications
-- Motorola 68060 CPU
+- Motorola 68060 CPU @ 96Mhz
 - Max 48MB RAM
 - Max 16MB ROM
 - PS/2 Mouse & Keyboard